cocos/cocos-docs/en/getting-started/project-structure.md

 ### assets

 `assets` contains all art assets, script files and third party modules.
 Only files in `assets` folder will be shown in **Assets** panel of editor.
-Once imported to the project, a `.meta` file will be generated for each file in `assets` folder.
-Meta files are used to store asset setting and their reference to other assets.
+Once imported to the project, a `.meta` file with the same name will be generated for each file in `assets` folder. `.meta` files are used to store the corresponding resource configuration and index information.
+The `.meta` file needs to be submitted to the version control system, please refer to [Resource Management Considerations --- meta files](../advanced-topics/meta.md) for details.

 Some third party project files such as `.tps` from TexturePacker, or `.psd` from Photoshop should be put outside of `assets` since we won't use them directly in our project.

 ### library